 Yes, you read that right: There are indeed backpacking trails within striking distance of Chicago.
 What's more, they're downright wonderful.
-Encompassing deep hardwood forests, glacier-carved hills, and Lake Michigan coastline, these five trips--BACKPACKER Local scout Erica Zazo's favorites--prove the Midwest holds its own in backcountry escapes.
+Encompassing deep hardwood forests, glacier-carved hills, and Lake Michigan coastline, these five trips--local writer Erica Zazo's favorites--prove the Midwest holds its own in backcountry escapes.

 1. North Country-Manistee River Loop, Huron-Manistee National Forests, MI

 Trailhead: Upper River Road (North Country National Scenic Trail)